neil-ash/Workshops/README.md

 So far:
 - Supervised Learning with K-Nearest Neighbors
+  - Applied to Titanic dataset
+- Unsupervised Learning with K-Means Clustering

 In the future:
-- Unsupervised Learning with K-Means Clustering
+- K-Means Clustering applied to image compression
 - Introduction to Neural Networks